BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 You will need to determine what metric is best for your application to trigger scale up.
 Maybe your application takes a while to spin up and get marked as ready so you could set the CPU percent to 60%.
 Your application could scale up really quickly so you set 90% as the threshold to trigger scaling.

-Edit the load-test deployment requests environment variable which will re-trigger the deployment to start a load-test pod that will send traffic to the hello-world-nginx pod.
+Run load-test to generate some traffic to nginx server `oc scale deployment load-test --replicas=1`.
 You should see the number of pods increase as the CPU metrics grow.

 To get information about horizontal pod autoscaler resources in the current project, use the oc get command.